Can Lawyers Use ChatGPT? What ABA Rule 1.6 Actually Requires

 This is the gap between having an AI policy and having AI infrastructure.
 A policy tells people what not to do.
 Infrastructure gives them a way to do it safely.

 The firms that will navigate this transition successfully are the ones that recognize the practical reality: their attorneys are going to use AI with client data.
+The same dynamic is playing out in healthcare, where practices face similar questions about HIPAA compliance and AI tools.
 The only question is whether they do it on infrastructure the firm controls, with a full audit trail and clear compliance posture, or on consumer platforms that create liability every time someone hits Enter.

 Moving Forward